 Your blood pressure drops and all the related conditions such as heart disease and strokes become less likely to occur.
 When blood sugar levels are regulated there is a lower risk of developing type 2 diabetes with less sugar in the bloodstream for the pancreas to deal with.

 Your body digests food in a more efficient way, so you don’t feel bloated or unable to process food.
 It helps with IBS and other digestive issues that are blighting the lives of people across the world.

-It enables the body to respond to inflammation and reduce the chances of related diseases such as IBS, arthritis, endometriosis, lupus and more.
+It enables the body to respond to inflammation.
+Because this reduces the chances of related diseases such as IBS, arthritis, endometriosis, lupus and more.

 You feel more in control of your life and the Vagus Nerve produces the relaxed state that helps you deal with depression and anxiety.

-The Vagus Nerve is a powerful part of the body and nervous system and can control many of the illnesses and diseases that we face in the modern world today.
-A simple exposure to the cold in terms of the cold water running onto your face can have a massive effect.
+The Vagus Nerve is a powerful part of the body.
+And of the nervous system.
+It can control many of the illnesses and diseases that we face in the modern world today.
+Simple exposure to the cold in terms of the cold water running onto your face can have a massive effect.
 It is triggering the same response in the body that our ancestors would have felt when dealing with the extremes of cold in nature over the millennia.
 It is a vital part of our health system that we should all know more about.